xfiveco/generator-chisel/README.md

 #### 1. Add pages

-`yo chisel:page` command doesn't work on WordPress projects (yet).
-If you want to add a page to your WordPress projects, follow these steps:
+You can use `yo chisel:page` command to add pages to your WordPress project same as you do in front-end projects.

-1. Create a page in WordPress admin, eg. Team
-2. Add a Twig template in `wp/wp-content/themes/[your-theme]/templates/page-{page-slug}.twig`, so in this case it would be `wp/wp-content/themes/[your-theme]/templates/page-team.twig`
+- Twig template is automatically created in `wp/wp-content/themes/[your-theme]/templates/page-{page-slug}.twig`
-3. Your page is now accessible at `project-name.dev/{page-slug}`, eg. `project-name.dev/team/`.
+- Page is accessible at `project-name.dev/{page-slug}`

 #### 2. Develop
 To re-compile SCSS and JavaScript files in real time you can use default task.
 Type: